ChunMinChang/blog/_drafts/audio-5-1.md

 \end{align}
 $$

-To simplify it, we can rewite this into a matrix form:
+To simplify them, we can rewite these equations into a matrix form:

 $$
 \vec{Audio_{out}} =